nerettilab/RepEnrich2/README.md

 * `-S <output_file> ` --output a Sam file with the specified filename/path

 The `.out` file from this run should inform you of the total mapping reads for your alignment

-The .sam file should then be converted to a .bam file using Samtools:

-    samtools view -bS sample.sam > sample.bam

 Lastly, the RepEnrich2_subset.py script should be run to output discrete files for uniquely and multi-mapping reads: